htrajan/ht-drawsteel/Draw Steel Rules.md

 - **17+:** 9 damage

 **Effect:** If you are flanking the target when you make this attack, choose one ally who is flanking with you.
-That ally has `(SURGE)` on melee attacks against the target until the end of the ally's next turn, even if they are no longer flanking the target.
+That ally has `⚡` on melee attacks against the target until the end of the ally's next turn, even if they are no longer flanking the target.

 #### HEROIC ABILITIES